Lyja: Secret Invasion

-During the Secret Invasion storyline, Lyja poses as the Invisible Woman in order to send the Baxter Building to the Negative Zone.
-She reveals herself to her former spouse and attacks him, feeling angry that he had forgotten her.
-During the course of their battle, Johnny saves Lyja from being hit by a police car, pulled in through the portal.
-The two reconcile after that, but a Negative Zone creature attacks them.
-They manage to defeat the creature, but Lyja passes out from her injuries.
-Some time later, when the "new" Fantastic Four fly off to the prison, Franklin and Valeria are grabbed by multiple Negative Zone creatures, however Lyja saves them.
+During the Secret Invasion storyline, Lyja poses as the Invisible Woman to send the Baxter Building to the Negative Zone.
+She reveals herself to her former spouse and attacks him, angered that he had forgotten her.
+The two reconcile, but a Negative Zone creature attacks them, knocking Lyja unconscious.
+Some time later, when the "new" Fantastic Four fly off to the prison, Lyja rescues Franklin and Valeria Richards from Negative Zone creatures.
 She informs Johnny that she had been working in a book store when a Skrull approached her, insisting she join them.
-They attempted to convince her to help them blow up the Baxter Building, but instead she sends the Fantastic Four to the Negative Zone, in hopes of keeping them from harm's way.
+They attempted to convince her to help them destroy the Baxter Building, but instead she sends the Fantastic Four to the Negative Zone in an attempt to protect them.
 When Ben, Johnny, Franklin, Val and the Tinkerer were ready to leave the Negative Zone, she refused to leave, as she wanted to stay behind and find out who she really was.

 Future Foundation

-Lyja later appeared as an ally of the Future Foundation, helping them in locating the scattered atomic remnants of the Molecule Man.
+Lyja later assists the Future Foundation in locating Molecule Man's remnants.
 Having assumed the identity of Yondu Udonta to escape persecution for being a Skrull, she helped Foundation member Julie Power infiltrate a galactic prison where one of these remnants (which was attached to Rikki Barnes) was located.
 She later killed Kl'Rath, a Zn'rx ally of The Maker, for him having killed innocent Skrull children, impersonated him and helped in thwarting The Maker's plans.
 Upon Alex Power's invitation, she subsequently joined the Future Foundation.

 Powers and abilities

 Lyja's Deviant Skrull heritage gives her the ability to change size, shape, and color at will, thus taking on any appearance, but not the characteristics of other beings or objects.

-For a brief time, because of genetic alteration (later revealed to be an implant) by Paibok the Power Skrull, Lyja can project laser-like beams from her hands without harm to herself known as "bio-blasts".
-She could suspend herself in the air by firing them beneath her feet.
-These powers were lost when her body rejected the energy-generating implant during "birth".
+After receiving implants from Paibok, Lyja temporarily gained the ability to project laser-like beams from her hands and fly by using them as propulsion.

 Lyja wears body armor of unspecified materials.
 She wore special contact lenses that rendered her blind while impersonating Alicia Masters.

-Lyja had been trained in combat by the Skrull military, as well as acting.
+Lyja had been trained in armed and unarmed combat, as well as acting.
 She was educated in Earth culture, history, and language by Skrull tutors.
 Lyja is a talented creator of abstract sculptures to avoid making representative ones.

-In the Secret Invasion storyline, she regained her energy capabilities through unknown means, including invisible force fields.
-She has tremendous resistance to intense heat and flames of the Human Torch.
+In the Secret Invasion storyline, Lyja regains her energy projection abliities and gains the additional abilities of fire resistance and force field generation.